jdickson1992/predicting_dementia_kdb/README.md

 The *placeholder* connection field should already have the correct connection details to the Jupyter notebook.
 Just click **connect**.

-> *If the models are being trained, the q process could be blocked momentarily.
+> If the *models are being trained*, the q process **could be blocked** momentarily.
 Try again in a few minutes.
+>
+> If models are yet to be trained.
+You'll receive a message back in the GUI whenever you attempt to submit values.